 The first thing you should cover in this section is your staffing team, the main roles, and the overall recruitment plan to support the growth expected in your business plan.
 You should also outline the qualifications and experience necessary to fulfil each role, and how you intend to recruit (using job boards, referrals, or headhunters).

-You should then state the operating hours of your edible seaweeds farm - so that the reader can check the adequacy of your staffing levels - and any plans for varying opening times during peak season.
+You should then state the operating hours of your edible seaweed farm - so that the reader can check the adequacy of your staffing levels - and any plans for varying opening times during peak season.
 Additionally, the plan should include details on how you will handle customer queries outside of normal operating hours.

 The next part of this section should focus on the key assets and IP required to operate your business.
 If you depend on any licenses or trademarks, physical structures (equipment or property) or lease agreements, these should all go in there.